Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Quantum complexity study of

+We next study the robustness of the scar behavior under perturbations.
+In particular, we perturb the model by adding $H^{\mathcal{N}(k)}$ and consider the Hamiltonian

+We find that the scar signatures persist up to finite perturbation strengths, namely $\delta \approx 0.09$ for $k=1$ and $\delta \approx 0.50$ for $k=2$, as shown in Fig.~\ref{fig_scar_Augmented}.
+The robustness of the scar is illustrated more explicitly in Fig.~\ref{fig:scar_overlap}, where in both cases in the respective $\delta$ range (e.g., $\delta\lesssim0.09$ for $k=1$ and $\delta\lesssim 0.50$ for $k=2$), a single eigenstate of the perturbed Hamiltonian can be continuously traced back to the scar state of the unperturbed model.
+This can be realized when we examine the squared overlap between the exact eigenstates of the perturbed Hamiltonian $H^{\text{Pert}}_{\text{PPXPP}}(k)$ ($|E\rangle$) and the exact scar state of $H^{\mathcal{N}(0)}$ ($|E_s\rangle$).

+These observations demonstrate that $H^{\text{Pert}}_{\text{PPXPP}}$ provides an explicit example of a system that simultaneously hosts Hilbert-space fragmentation and quantum many-body scars.
+Notably, as we observed from Fig.~\ref{fig:scar_overlap}, the scarred eigenstates can be continuously traced back to the unperturbed limit, for some values of $\delta$, implying that, in terms of quantum scars, the perturbations do not qualitatively change the physics from the unperturbed case.

+All these observations made above combining the behavior of Hilbert space fragmentation and quantum many-body scar help us in categorizing these models in three cases: (i) $H^{\mathcal{N}(0)}$ exhibits strong scarring without nontrivial fragmentation (the Krylov subspaces are dominated by sectors consisting of a single basis state, which is annihilated by the Hamiltonian due to the kinetic constraint). (ii) $H^{\text{Pert}}_{\text{PPXPP}}(k=1)$ shows strong fragmentation with weak but stable scarring, which survives up to $\delta \lesssim 0.09$. (iii) $H^{\text{Pert}}_{\text{PPXPP}}(k=2)$ displays relatively weaker fragmentation than $H^{\text{Pert}}_{\text{PPXPP}}(k=1)$ together with comparatively more robust scarring, persisting up to $\delta \lesssim 0.50$.
+This establishes a regime in which three distinct features: scarring, fragmentation, and perturbative stability coexist within a single controlled framework.
+We summarize these results in in Table~\ref{Table:H_ppxpp_pert}.

-\section{Quantum complexity study of $H_{\mathrm{Tot}}$}
+\section{Quantum complexity study of ${H^{\mathrm{Tot}}}$}

-We devote this section to discuss the quantum complexity properties of the Hamiltonian \(H_{\mathrm{Tot}}\), separately.
-Interestingly, in this case, we observe that although the model does not exhibit any fragmentation behavior, its quantum complexity behavior shows a distinct feature from all the other models we have discussed so far.
-The first distinct feature we highlight here is the EE behavior with energy as shown in Fig.~\ref{fig_H_tot}(a), displaying sub-arch-like splitting of the primary arch shape, resulting in an entanglement band-like structure.
+We devote this section to discuss the quantum complexity properties of the Hamiltonian \(H^{\mathrm{Tot}}\), separately.
+Interestingly, in this case, we observe that although the model is chaotic like all the KCMs discussed previously (see Fig.~\ref{fig_H_tot}(a)) and does not exhibit any fragmentation, its quantum complexity behavior shows a distinct feature from all the other models we have discussed so far.
+The first distinct feature we highlight here is the EE behavior with energy as shown in Fig.~\ref{fig_H_tot}(b), displaying sub-arch-like splitting of the primary arch shape, resulting in an entanglement band-like structure.
 This behavior we find counterintuitive, and it does not translate immediately from all other observed behavior.
-To substantiate our claim, in Fig.~\ref{fig_H_tot}(b), we also plot the Inverse Participation Ratio (IPR), defined as
+To substantiate our claim, in Fig.~\ref{fig_H_tot}(c), we also plot the Inverse Participation Ratio (IPR)\footnote{Note also that in the literature, the quantity $\sum_i |\langle i | \Psi\rangle|^4$ is also often referred to as the inverse participation ratio (IPR).}, defined as